-Section 42 provides a credit that may be claimed by owners of low-income residential rental buildings.
-If the partners are eligible to take the low-income housing credit, complete and attach Form 8586, Low-Income Housing Credit; Form 8609, Low-Income Housing Credit Allocation Certification; and Schedule A (Form 8609), Annual Statement, to Form 1065-B. Report on line 11 the low-income housing credit for property placed in service after 1989.
+Section 42 provides a credit that can be claimed by owners of low-income residential rental buildings.
+If the partners are eligible to take the low-income housing credit, complete and attach Form 8586, Low-Income Housing Credit; Form 8609, Low-Income Housing Credit Allocation Certification; and Schedule A (Form 8609), Annual Statement, to Form 1065-B.

+Report on line 11 the low-income housing credit for property placed in service after 1989.

-Because the rehabilitation credit from rental real estate activities and low-income housing credit for property placed in service before 1990 are subject to the same passive activity rules, they are combined and reported on line 12.
+Because the rehabilitation credit from rental real estate activities and low-income housing credit for property placed in service before 1990 that is attributable to additions to qualified basis of property are subject to the same passive activity rules, they are combined and reported on line 12.
 Complete and attach Form 8586 for the low-income housing credit.
 For the rehabilitation credit, complete the lines of Form 3468, Investment Credit, that apply to qualified rehabilitation expenditures for property related to rental real estate activities of the partnership.
 See Form 3468 for details on qualified rehabilitation expenditures.
 Attach Form 3468 to Form 1065-B.